What the scheme is

 - one-on-one visits to people receiving Home Care Packages.

-Older people can refer themselves to the CVS.
-The CVS also accepts referrals from:
+Older people can refer themselves.
+The scheme also accepts referrals from:

 - aged care service providers